kotoMJ/kotox-android/extras/design-system/REAEDME-DESIGN-SYSTEM.md

 ### Extract main colors
 When creating new theme colors, just find wallpaper image ( or just screen of the app) with suitable colors.
-Extract core colors from image using [IMAGE PICKER]
+Extract core colors from image using [IMAGE PICKER].
+Open core colors via exporting as OPEN IN THE GENERATOR.

 ### Create theme (via Figma)
 Use [MATERIAL 3 DESIGN KIT] and open it in figma (new design file).
 Switch (left menu pages) to components in the design kit.